 The Three Flints

 Three flints called, “Pietre del Santo Sepolcro” from the Holy Sepulchre in Jerusalem are kept in the Church of Santi Apostoli.
 These were assumed to light the lamps of the tomb when Jesus was buried.
 Tradition says that they were acquired by Pazzino dei Pazzi, who was among the first Christians to scale the walls and lead to the capture of Jerusalem during the First Crusade.
-Below is nitch where the flints are kept in the church,
+Below is the nitch where the flints are kept in the church.

 At 9:00 pm on Holy Saturday, the flints are taken from Santi Apostoli and brought to the Duomo.
 We were at the church and followed the parade/ceremony as it went through the streets of Florence with drums beating.